karlchris/kafka-docker/README.md

-# Querying Kafka using Docker Compose
+# Querying Streaming Data in Kafka using KSQL